It’s All About Trade‑offs

-Screws come in many shapes and sizes.
-How do you take the lid off a jar?
+Screws come in many different shapes and sizes.
+How do you take off the lid from a jar of pickles?
 You unscrew it!
-A lid is a screw.
-Take a look at the rim of a jar.
-See the threads that spiral around?
+A jar lid is a screw.
+Unscrew the lid and take a look at the rim of the jar.
+You can feel the threads that spiral around.
 Now look inside the lid.
 It has threads, too.
 They fit between the threads of the rim.
-The threads match up and seal the jar.
+The threads match up and grip to form a tight seal on the jar.

 Screws keep more than lids tight.
-The stem of a lightbulb is a screw.
-The threads of the stem turn between the threads in the socket.
+What is the stem of a lightbulb?
+Correct!
+It’s a screw.
+The threads of the stem turn between the threads cut into the socket.
 Friction between these threads keeps the bulb in place.
 A good thing, too!
 Lightbulbs in the ceiling hang upside down.
-If they slip out, they might fall onto your head!
+If they just slipped into place instead being screwed into place, they might fall out onto your head!

 The threads on a lightbulb stem screw into the socket of a light.